Content 1100 styling change to allow custom header

 Audit Risk & Quality sub-committee

-The Audit Risk & Quality sub-committee meets on a monthly basis to assess and proactively address the risks that threaten audit quality.
+The Audit Risk & Quality sub-committee meets monthly to assess and proactively address the risks that threaten audit quality.
 This could be across our Public Interest Entity, Other Entities of Public Interest or wider audited entity portfolios.
 The main areas considered by the sub-committee include the assessment and challenge of the safeguards and mitigations in place in response to the movement in internally calculated risk scores associated with individual audited entities and sectors; the response to the Second Line of Defence team’s assessment of individual audit engagements; updates on regulatory developments and the status of associated regulatory commitments; and the identified actions in response to entities, engagements and themes included on the capability risk watchlist.
-Membership of the sub-committee includes the Audit Chief Risk Officer as Chair, Head of Audit Quality, Chief Auditor, Chief Accountant, Head of Audit Regulatory Compliance and representatives from the key performance groups across the Audit capability.
+Membership of the sub-committee includes the Audit Chief Risk Officer as Chair, Head of Audit Quality, Chief Auditor, Chief Accountant, Head of Audit Regulatory Compliance, risk partners and performance group leaders from the key performance groups across the Audit capability.

 Annual review of engagement leader portfolios